-Big Question: Can the professions be virtuous?
+Big Question: Can the Professions be Virtuous?

 Our research deepens understanding of the place of virtues and values in key professions.
 To date, the Jubilee Centre has undertaken research in the teaching, law, medicine, nursing, the police, business professions, and the British Army.
 The research explores the perceived and ideal character strengths of student and experienced professionals and their educators, as well as the levels of virtue-based reasoning applied by participants in response to moral dilemmas.